 While Mazi Smith didn't participate in many drills besides throwing up 34 reps on the bench press, it doesn't take long to turn on the tape and see how insanely athletic the 6-foot-3, 330-pound-plus interior defensive lineman is.
-He played the majority of his career at Michigan lined up in the B-gap, playing 400 snaps there.
+The Michigan defensive tackle played the majority of his career lined up in the B-gap, playing 400 snaps there.
 However, in the NFL, he'll be an excellent nose tackle who could take on double teams due to his pure strength, allowing a team's pass rush to explode.

 Is there any way Michigan?s DT Mazi Smith falls to 99? pic.twitter.com/MqTiqzW5nL

 Hendon Hooker, Quarterback, Tennessee

 The Tennessee Volunteers had an excellent season, and a big part of that was Hendon Hooker's success.
 Coming into the league with a torn ACL that happened in November, Hooker has two other things working against him — the Volunteers' gimmicky offense, and the fact he just turned 25 in January.

 That said, we're looking for gems, not a high draft pick.

 Hooker enters the league at 6-feet-4 and nearly 220 pounds.
 He's an excellent deep-ball thrower, improved each year at Tennessee, and can run a bit.
 In his final season with the Vols, Hooker had 3,135 passing yards, 27 touchdowns and two interceptions, and he completed 70% of his passes before his injury.